juliamp22/MRAC_software_II_ROS_intro/README.md

 - Installation
 - Introduction to ROS
 - Introduction to rospy
-- ROS and Rhino3d
 - Introduction to Moveit
+- Introduction to
-- Introduction to Sensors
+- Introduction to SLAM